freebasic/fbfrog/readme.txt

          '' TODO: fbfrog: foo.h(123): unknown construct; declaration parser expected identifier but found "void" 'FOO void f(void);
          ''   ^~~~

+	* need ASTCLASS_UNKNOWN which holds the series of tokens for that construct so that it can be written into the output file
+	    + they're at the same position they would be if translation would have worked
+	    + they automatically benefit from version-specific handling/AST version merging
+	    + much better to put them in-line than to report them on stdout
+	* C parser needs to do trial and error parsing again
+	   * set context (struct/union/enum, typedef, declaration, expression)
+	   * we can decide very early & easily which context of these it is
+	   * remember 1st token position (begin of construct)
+	   * if doesn't match any construct, or parsing of selected construct fails, go back to 1st token and try to find end of construct, and turn that into UNKNOWN node.
+	   * all parsing functions need to return TRUE/FALSE
+	   * token locations become unnecessary? only needed for error reports, but if we keep the tokens as seen by the C parser in the UNKNOWNs, then that's even better than the original location.
+It's not necessary useful to report the original source location (filename/linenum) although that would be nice too.

+- Need some way to easily pass tk locations on to AST nodes, perhaps astNewFromTK() or similar that copies over the location automatically
+- Need some high-level way to combine locations into one, etc. which is currently done manually in hParseArgs() at least
+- Use c.bas/cpp.bas
+- Add astFilter() to read in a GROUP and produce a new GROUP filtered by 1 or 2 classes (but cloned children of course)?
+- use CONSTI and CONSTF nodes instead of just CONST, so we don't need typeIsFloat() checks?
+- Remove hShell(), hMkdir[P], hKill...
+- Try using ASTNODEs instead of DIRNODE/DIRQUEUE

 - Consider adding symbol tables separate from the AST, so e.g. all UDT dtypes would reference the same subtype symbol instead of allocating an id everytime.
     - define/const/proc/var ids aren't re-used much, but type ids are.
 Perhaps